-(processing without dust and noise).
-The cutting discs are stuck on the shaft.
+The double spindle shredder is a pre-processing equipment for the material to be chopped, pre-sorted and fed into the two shafts whose rotors move slowly in opposite directions being a dust-free and noise-free processing because the cutting discs are stuck on the shaft.
 This dual spindle shredder is designed for longevity.
 The number of knives, respectively their width, determines the size of the output material.